PedroMiguelTorresCarneiro/IC/project1/partIII/README.md

     |___|___|___|          |___|___|

 ```
 With this representation we can see the problem.
-The **3x3 kernel** is applied to every pixel, but at the image borders, the kernel doesn’t have sufficient surrounding pixel values for `convolution`, causing distortions like the "frame" effect
+The **3x3 kernel** is applied to every pixel, but at the image borders, the kernel doesn’t have sufficient surrounding pixel values for `convoltion`, causing distortions like the "frame" effect

 - **Solutions**:
     - ***Replicate border***